• Home

 After Rebecca Gormley, a contestant on popular ITV2 show Love Island, was seen entering the villa with a patch on her thigh, the world of social media was set alight with speculation over what the patch could be.

-Some viewers suggested it might be a nicotine patch used to help stop smoking, while others have decided it is likely to be a contraceptive patch, the most common in the UK being the Evra Patch.
-With this in mind, we’ve taken a look into the Evra Patch and why so few people seem to know about it.
+Some viewers suggested it might be a nicotine patch used to help stop smoking, while others have decided it is likely to be a contraceptive patch, the most common in the UK being the Evra patch.
+With this in mind, we’ve taken a look into the Evra patch and why so few people seem to know about it.

 What is the Evra Patch and how does it work?

-Evra Patch is a small sticky patch that is stuck to the skin and releases hormones to prevent pregnancy.
+Evra patch is a small sticky patch that is stuck to the skin and releases hormones to prevent pregnancy.
 A relatively simple choice of contraception, you only have to remember to change your patch weekly (unlike the pill which is taken daily), and if used correctly the patch is more than 99% effective as a form of birth control.

 The patch contains the same hormones as the combined pill and releases a daily dose of these hormones through the skin.
 This combination of hormones prevents ovulation – without the release of an egg, there is nothing for sperm to fertilise.
 The hormones in the patch also thicken cervical mucus (making it hard for sperm to reach the cervix) and thins the lining of the womb (making it less likely that a fertilised egg can implant itself).

-So, why choose the Evra Patch?
+So, why choose the Evra patch?

 As the patch is so easy to use and effective, it’s not hard to understand why some women choose it over other more traditional contraceptive options.

-Advantages of the Evra Patch:
+Advantages of the Evra patch:

 • It has to be changed weekly